Code-Institute-Submissions/redbasel-project3/README.md

 ![print of all the available data of client jenny](docs/images/op3.PNG)
 6. After a menu option has been utilized the program will ask the user whether they wish to continue.
 7. When the user inputs a invalid input, the user will be prompted to try again.

+**TESTING**
+The app is run via the terminal and has been tested using both chrome and firefox on desktop, using gitpod.

+Testing that remains
+1. validate the code again once it is finished
+2. run it via heroku.

+Validator Testing

+**DEPLOYMENT**

+**CREDITS**

+Content

+The data used for the worksheet is based on client data but the names are made up.
+In order to have realistic data without comprimizing the integrity of the client.
+They have also been asked if its okay to use their data without their identity.

+Media
+There is no real media used in this project, the only media si the screenshots in this very readme file, which ive take myself.